 Creating a business name is one of the most exciting and important startup tasks that entrepreneurs must tackle.
 The name you choose for your business will serve to distinguish you from your competitors and give customers insight into the experience they will have with your company.

 You will want to get it right and follow the necessary steps to ensure you have legal rights to use your name before you start publishing it on all of your documentation and marketing materials.

-Tips to Help You Create and Protect Your Business Name
+Tips to Help You Protect Your Business Name

 1. Consider the Brand Personality You Want Your Name to Project

 How do you want people to perceive your company?
 Hip?
 Luxurious?
 Academic?
 High-tech?
 When selecting a name, realize it will create a mental picture in the minds of those who see and hear it.
 Make sure you choose a name that makes the right impression.